jjccmm/AYTO-Strategies/README.md

 ## 🎮 AYTO Game

 The `AYTOGame` class in `ayto_game.py` simulates the game environment for **"Are You The One?"**.
 It initializes the game with 10 players and generates all permutations of the numbers 1 to 10, selecting a random permutation as the correct matching solution.
 The class keeps track of the prize pool, played rounds, solved matches, blackouts, and other game states.
+In the traditional way, the game is played over 10 weeks with two events each: first, the Match Box (odd event number) and then the Matching Night (even event number).

 ### 🛠️ Methods:
 - `match_box(index, number)`: Takes a number and an index as input and reveals if this fits the matching solution.